-Well before Governor Abbott made CPS reform an emergency item in Austin, THSC was hard at work analyzing and drafting CPS reform legislation.
-We were thrilled to see that hard work pay off for Texas families.
+Well before Governor Abbott made CPS reform an emergency item in Austin, the THSC team analyzed and drafted CPS reform legislation aimed to provide relief for Texas families suffering through injustices.

 CPS case workers and courts must complete CPS case within one-year deadline.